-Associate Professor: J. Mayne, G. McNett, I. Unger Assistant Professors: D. Holliday, J. Kenney-Hunt
+Associate Professor: D. Holliday, J. Mayne, G. McNett, I. Unger

+Assistant Professors: J. Kenney-Hunt Visiting Assistant Professor: S. Vanderpool

-Contact: Dr. Michael Amspoker Phone: (573) 592-5274 Email: Mike.Amspoker@westminster-mo.edu
+Contact: Dr. Dawn Holliday Phone: (573) 592-6125

+Email: Dawn.Holliday@westminster-mo.edu

 The Department of Biology offers a program of study leading to the minor in Health Professions.
 The minor in Health Professions serves as the basis for students interested in careers in such fields as dentistry, allopathic and osteopathic medicine, veterinary medicine, and physical therapy as well as other health professions.
 However, requirements for entry into graduate professional schools generally require a year of general chemistry, a year of organic chemistry, a year of physics, and a semester each of calculus and statistics.
 Students must earn a letter grade of C- or better in all biology courses needed to satisfy minor requirements.
+At least 50% of all hours used to satisfy the minor (10) must be Westminster Courses.